Superradiance -- the 2020 Edition: Superradiance in black hole physics

 where $r_+$ is the horizon radius in some chosen coordinates, $k_H^2=V_{\rm eff}(r\to r_+)$ and $k_\infty^2=V_{\rm eff}(r\to \infty)$.
 These boundary conditions correspond to an incident wave of amplitude ${\cal I}$ from spatial infinity giving rise to a reflected wave of amplitude ${\cal R}$ and a transmitted wave of amplitude ${\cal T}$ at the horizon.
 The ${\cal O}$ term describes a putative outgoing flux across the surface at $r=r_+$.
 Although the presence of a horizon and a well-posed Cauchy problem would imply ${\cal O}\equiv0$, here we shall generically keep this term, in order to allow for a nonvanishing outgoing flux in absence of an event horizon.

-Let us assume that the potential is real\footnote{As we shall discuss, this condition does not hold in various cases, for example for electromagnetic and gravitational perturbations of a Kerr BH, whereas it holds for scalar perturbations of spinning and charged BHs.
-When such condition does not hold, a more sophisticated analysis is needed, as discussed below.}.
+Let us assume that the potential is real\footnote{As we shall discuss, this condition holds for scalar perturbations of spinning and charged BHs, but it does not hold in other cases of interest, for example for EM and gravitational perturbations satisfying the Teukolsky equation for a Kerr BH.
+In the latter cases, it is convenient to make a change of variables by introducing the Detweiler's function, which can be chosen such that the effective potential is real~\cite{1977RSPSA.352..381D,Maggio:2018ivz}.}.
 Then, since the background is stationary, the field equations are invariant under the transformations $t\to -t$ and $\omega\to-\omega$.
-Thus, there exists another solution $\bar\Psi$ to Eq.~(\ref{wave}) which satisfies the complex conjugate boundary conditions.
-The solutions $\Psi$ and $\bar\Psi$ are linearly independent and standard theory of ODEs tells us that their Wronskian is independent of $r_*$.
+Thus, there exists another solution $\bar\psi$ to Eq.~(\ref{wave}) which satisfies the complex conjugate boundary conditions.
+The solutions $\psi$ and $\bar\psi$ are linearly independent and standard theory of ODEs tells us that their Wronskian is independent of $r_*$.
 Thus, the Wronskian evaluated near the horizon, $W= -2i k_H\left(|{\cal T}|^2-|{\cal O}|^2\right)$, must equal the one evaluated at infinity, $W=2i k_\infty(|{\cal R}|^2-|{\cal I}|^2)$, so that

 independently from the details of the potential in the wave equation.

 In the case of a one-way membrane boundary conditions at the horizon, i.e. ${\cal O}=0$, one gets $|{\cal R}|^2<|{\cal I}|^2$ when $k_H/k_\infty>0$, as is to be expected for scattering off perfect absorbers.
 However, for $k_H/k_\infty<0$, the wave is superradiantly amplified, $|{\cal R}|^2>|{\cal I}|^2$~\cite{Teukolsky:1974yv}.